 Electric shocks typically occur when a person comes into contact with a live electrical current.
 In many cases, the individual could have avoided harm if a property owner had taken reasonable measures to protect him or her from the hazard.
-The premises liability lawyers at Frankl & Kominsky offer seasoned and steadfast representation to victims of electric shock throughout South Florida.
-Our dedicated staff can help you hold a property owner accountable if you were hurt as a result of its negligence.Electric Shock
+The premises liability lawyers at Frankl Kominsky offer steadfast representation to victims of electric shock throughout Palm Beach County.
+Our dedicated staff can help you try and hold a property owner accountable if you were hurt as a result of its negligence.Electric Shock

 Electric shocks may be minor, causing a tingling sensation in an extremity with no physical damage.
 High-voltage shocks, however, can cause serious brain damage, spinal cord injury, and burns.
 When this type of event causes cardiac arrest and death, it is an electrocution.